To create Real AI for Real People in the real world, FCAI's research HAS THREE OBJECTIVES:

 FCAI runs currently five research programs with multiple research groups contributing to each program.
 The programs do fundamental AI research and reach across a variety of scientific disciplines; groups from multiple fields work together.
 New openings are constantly sought after and new programs launched on a yearly basis.

-AI research programs (columns) and the disciplines linked to them (AI Across Fields rows), with expansion plan in colors: currently in operation (dark green), starting in 1–2 years (middle green), and in planning (light green).
+AI research programs (columns) and the disciplines linked to them (AI Across Fields rows), with expansion plan in colors: currently in operation (dark purple), starting in 1–2 years (middle purple), and in planning (light purple).
 Examples of on-going work and initiatives are being linked to from the matrix (work in progress).

 In order to maximize the positive impact of AI, we work together with top experts in an increasing number of scientific disciplines, business domains, and societal initiatives.
 The resulting new insights from each we leverage to inspire new AI methods.